Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     unit creates and issues a diploma appendix in a foreign language to students.
-9. The training unit publicly announces the list of graduates (student code, full name, date of birth, major) on the unit\'s website and is responsible for the training quality and the value of the diplomas issued by the unit.
+9. The training unit publicly announces the list of graduates (student code, full name, date of birth, major) on the unit's website and is responsible for the training quality and the value of the diplomas issued by the unit.
 10. Students who have not completed the national defense and security